Should Parents Buy Their Kids’ Shoes a 1/2 or Full Size Bigger?

 Do You Usually Check for a Thumbs Width of Space?

-A lot of families like to use this technique to check if their children have the correct amount of space between their lowest toe and the end of the shoes.
+Many families prefer to use this technique to check if their children have the correct amount of space between their longest toe and the end of the shoes.
 Keep in mind that sometimes when you use this technique the child might retract their toes, making it seem like there is space when in fact, there is not.

 Find Out How to Order the Correct Shoe Size for your Child’s Feet